hydroshare/IrodsShare/doc/source/usage.rst

         * :py:meth:`HSAccessCore.group_is_discoverable`: whether a group is discoverable and its existence can be discovered by anyone.
         * :py:meth:`HSAccessCore.group_is_shareable`: whether a group is shareable and can be shared by non-owners.
     * Django interface
-        * :py:meth:`HSAccessCore.can_change_group`: whether the current user can add someone to a group.
+        * :py:meth:`HSAccess.can_change_group`: whether the current user can add someone to a group.
-        * :py:meth:`HSAccessCore.can_change_group_flags`: whether the current user can change group status, including the flags 'public, 'discoverable', 'shareable', and 'active'.
+        * :py:meth:`HSAccess.can_change_group_flags`: whether the current user can change group status, including the flags 'public, 'discoverable', 'shareable', and 'active'.
-        * :py:meth:`HSAccessCore.can_view_group`: whether the current user can list group members.
+        * :py:meth:`HSAccess.can_view_group`: whether the current user can list group members.
-        * :py:meth:`HSAccessCore.can_share_group`: whether the current user can invite a user to the group.
+        * :py:meth:`HSAccess.can_share_group`: whether the current user can invite a user to the group.
 * Managing resources
     * Creation and update:
         * :py:meth:`HSAccessCore.assert_resource`: register a resource or update resource registration.